AWEyre7147/Rice-Microbiome/README.md

 ClusterAssign:    Assigns ASVs into 1 of 6 clusters based on abundance patterns across metadata categories

 CompositionChart: Generates composition charts for both read and ASV abundance (very ugly code)

+AnoSimDiv:        Analysis of Similarity (was not used for publication as the data was not suitiable for the analysis, however the code is functional)